-When early Christian missionaries hid Easter eggs painted with biblical scenes, they hid them for the children to find.
-The children would find the Easter eggs and tell the story associated with the biblical scene.
+Early Christian missionaries hid Easter eggs painted with biblical scenes for children to find.
+The children would find the Easter eggs and tell the story associated with the paintings.
 Therefore, early Easter egg hunts helped children learn about the significance of Easter.

-Just like the Easter egg hunts in Luther’s time, we hide eggs for the children to find.
+Just like early Easter egg hunts, we hide eggs for children to find.
 For our modern Easter egg hunts, we hide special goodies inside each egg.
-Therefore, when the children open the Easter eggs to find their surprise inside, they experience happiness and joy—the same happiness and joy Jesus’ followers experienced when they heard the Good News of His resurrection.
+Therefore, when children open the Easter eggs to find their surprise inside, they experience happiness and joy—the same happiness and joy Jesus’ followers experienced when they heard the Good News of His resurrection.

 What are other Easter egg traditions?

 Every year, the White House hosts their annual Easter Egg Roll.
 Egg rolling is a symbolic reenactment of the stone rolling away from Christ’s tomb.
-Therefore, it is another symbol of the empty tomb and Jesus’ resurrection.
 At the White House, children are invited to roll their eggs across the lawn.
 At the end of the event, the children receive a commemorative wooden egg.